txt/se17/doc/reviewb.md

 1. Spiral models
        - What is the commit partition?
        - How is spriral connected to waterfall?
-      - How is spirlca connected to waterfall.
+      - How is the spiral model _different_ to waterfall model?
+      - How is the spiral model _the same_ as the waterfall model?
 2. When spiral model should not be practiced?
 Explain.
 3. Facebook ships many small  changes , very often.
       -  Which kind of s/w strategy method this is?
+4. What are the phases of Test Driven Development cycle?
+      -  List and explain three advantages of Test Driven Development?
-      -  Describe one advantage and oen disadvantage of this approach.
+      -  List and explain three disadvantages of Test Driven Development?

 ## Effort estimation